top of page

 A Garlic Farmer Digs Deep and Answers Questions.

-My grandmother would nibble on cloves of garlic.
-Her Polish or Slovak roots, I guess.
+My grandmother would chew on cloves of garlic; Her Polish or Slovak roots, I guess.
 Grandma "Maggy" immigrated to the United States from Poland in 1921.
-She arrived on Ellis Island, after travelling across the Atlantic Ocean on a ship with her sister.
-Rumor has it, she brought many heads of garlic with her on that voyage.
-Eventually she moved to Phillips, Wisconsin where she planted garlic cloves that fall, to keep her connection with Poland.
+She arrived on Ellis Island, after traveling across the Atlantic Ocean on a ship with her sister.
+Rumor has it, that she brought many heads of garlic with her on that voyage.
+Eventually, she moved to Phillips, Wisconsin where she planted garlic cloves that fall, to keep her connection with Poland.
 Something got passed on to me, because hardly a meal goes by where I don’t add two or three chopped cloves into whatever I’m cooking.
 I use a lot of garlic and have realized that no garlic cultivars are the same.
 Some have more flavor than others.
 For example, Georgian Fire has a hot, rich, garlic flavor.
 And its cloves grow large and average about 4 to 6+ per bulb, which means less peeling.
 And less peeling means easy access to more garlic.

 Embrace the bold, beautiful world of hardneck garlic.
 Your taste buds (and vampires) will thank you.